-One of the first tough issues every business owner faces is choosing the right legal entity for your business.
+One of the first challenges every entrepreneur faces is choosing the right legal entity for your business.

-There’s a ton of information about this topic online but, to cut to the chase, the vast majority of small businesses operate as sole proprietorships, S corps, or LLCs.
+There’s a bewildering amount of information about this topic online but, to cut to the chase, the vast majority of small businesses operate as sole proprietorships, S corps, or LLCs.
 We call these entities "the big three,” and here’s a quick overview of how they work:

 1. Sole Proprietor